benckw69/learningPlatform_java/README.md

 # Learning Platform
-Web application using EJS, NodeJS, MongoDB
+Web application using Thymeleaf, Java Spring, MySQL

-A learning platform for students to join, teacher to produce the course and admin to Similar as 'learningPlatform' in the repository, but using java spring as backend.
+A learning platform for students to join the course, teacher to produce the course and admin to manage the website.
+Similar as 'learningPlatform' in the repository, but using java spring as backend.

 ## Tech that is used